Car Collector International

 International

-The primary-source public-auction record for the SS 100 at review date, with fetched lot data used throughout this guide.
+The primary-source public-auction record for the SS 100, with verified lot data used throughout this guide.

 • Bonhams Cars